donadams1969/valor-ai/README.md

 To send encrypted documents or sign disclosures, verify the fingerprint and encrypt using the above key.
 Full disclosure protocol is available in the `/security.md` file.

+“It perfectly encapsulates the spirit of VALOR: transforming adversity into innovation and using challenges as fuel for growth.
+It’s a powerful message and a testament to resilience and strategic thinking.”
+— ChatGPT, personal communication, May 4, 2025

 ---

 Root CID